Ziggs Build Guide by Marsdreamer

 A strong utility based item also granting you a good amount of armor and AP.
 Phasing yourself out in a team fight is often very effective as you can take lots of aggro and then immediately remove it allowing your team time to get into position to save you or allow your abilities to come off cooldown and deal that extra burst.
 I tend to not need this item since Ziggs is far from the middle of the fight anyway, however combining this with something like

-Abyssal Scepter and your
+Abyssal Mask and your

 Rod of Ages will make you an incredibly tanky AP magic that can dish out a constant stream of sustained DPS.